Post Emergent Herbicides Buyer's Guide

 Poa Annua

-Post-Emergent Herbicides are chemical products that targets broadleaf weeds and some species of grassy weeds emerging from your turf.
-Whereas Pre-Emergent Herbicides are used to to work on weeds that are still germinating underneath the turf and have not appeared.
+Post-emergent herbicides are chemical products that target broadleaf weeds and some species of grassy weeds emerging from your turf.
+Pre-emergent herbicides are used to work on weeds that are still germinating underneath the turf and have not appeared.

-Post-Emergent Herbicides are a common product to use for homeowners, because pre-emergent herbicides are not applied at the correct time of year.
-This results in weeds germinating in your yard.
-Post-Emergent Herbicide products will contain a mixture of active ingredients that will terminate the selected weed and ensure for several days (depending on the label) that it does not grow back.
+Post-emergent herbicides are a common product for homeowners to use because pre-emergent herbicides are not applied at the correct time of year, resulting in weeds germinating in your yard.
+Post-emergent herbicide products contain a mixture of active ingredients that will terminate the selected weed and ensure that it does not grow back for several days (depending on the label).

 Types of Post-Emergent Treatments

-Just as there are several species of broadleaf and grassy weeds in the world there are several types of post-emergent herbicides.
-Understanding the type of weeds you are trying to eliminate is key to choosing a post-emergent herbicide.
-Each herbicide products aims to kill a select or wide variety of weeds within your yard, so understanding the type of weed present in your turf is essential.
+Just as there are several species of broadleaf and grassy weeds worldwide, there are several types of post-emergent herbicides.
+Understanding the kind of weeds you are trying to eliminate is crucial in choosing a post-emergent herbicide.
+Each herbicide product aims to kill a select or wide variety of weeds within your yard, so understanding the type of weed present in your turf is essential.
 Another result of choosing the wrong type of post-emergent herbicide is unintentional damage to your grass.
-Choose the best post-emergent herbicide product that suits your lawn and weeds needs.
+Choose the best post-emergent herbicide product that suits your lawn and weed needs.

 Systemic VS. Contact Post-Emergent Herbicides

-The main difference between systemic and contact post-emergent herbicides is the way they destroy weeds.
-Systemic herbicides need time to be absorbed into the plant for maximum control.
-This ensures that the weed and its roots are killed.
-Systemic post-emergent herbicides work best to ensure that broadleaf and grassy weeds do not return again.
-Contact post-emergent herbicides kill weeds on contact once it touches the exposed part of the plant.
+The main difference between systemic and contact post-emergent herbicides is how they destroy weeds.
+Systemic herbicides need time to be absorbed into the plant for maximum control, killing the weed and its roots.
+Systemic post-emergent herbicides work best to prevent the return of broadleaf and grassy weeds.
+Contact post-emergent herbicides kill weeds on contact once they touch the exposed part of the plant.
 These types of herbicides are used on annual and smaller weeds.

 Selective VS. Non-Selective Post-Emergent Herbicides

 Selective herbicides are designed to kill or control certain weeds in areas without destroying any surrounding grass.
-Non-selective herbicides are more powerful, and are used for a broad control of weeds, but they usually kill any plants, ornamental plants, flowers, and grass it comes into contact with.
-Non-selective herbicides are best for large scale applications whereas selective is ideal to control small spot applications so to avoid damaging any unnecessary plants.
+Non-selective herbicides are more powerful and are used for broad control of weeds, but they usually kill any plants, ornamental plants, flowers, and grass they come into contact with.
+Non-selective herbicides are best for large-scale applications, whereas selective herbicides are ideal for small-spot applications to avoid damaging unnecessary plants.

 Liquid VS. Granular Post-Emergent Herbicides